anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The truth you believe and cling to makes you unavailable to hear anything new.
+Quote: I will prepare and someday my chance will come.

-By: Pema Chödrön
+By: Abraham Lincoln